 This method of budgeting turns the traditional approach on its head by putting saving ahead of any other expenses.
 Save first and then spend.
 This prioritises your financial goals such as paying off debt or saving for a mortgage.
 Once you have put money towards your financial goals, you then pay your essential costs.

-Whichever method of budgeting you opt for, our Budget App will help you take control of your finances and plan your spending.
+Whatever your Whatever your reason for starting a budget or whichever method of budgeting you opt for, our Budget App will help you take control of your finances and plan your spending.
 Let's get started.